Cumin: sowing, cultivation and harvest

 Foliage and white or pink flowers of cumin

-Flowers, woody stems and foliage of meadow cumin (Carum carvi)
+Flowers, woody stems, and foliage of meadow cumin (Carum carvi)

 Read also

-Our cumin variety
+Our variety of cumin

 Cumin - Cuminum Cyminum